 “There was no longer any reason for people to give out their personal phone numbers.
 We now had complete control of phones, contacts, and how our staff is being reached,” Alltop explained.
 “Our reporters only give out their main number that is in the Nextiva system so we don’t have to worry about losing touch if a staff member leaves the company or is unavailable.
 And for those who also have handsets, we have dual ring set up.
 They can answer any call from their desk or cell phone!”

 Multiple members of the team at APG have access to the back-end admin and user portals so they can make changes to the system and monitor the lines.
-“Our staff really love the NextOS 3.0 portal.
+“Our staff really love NextOS (Voice).
 They can change up the Auto Attendants, call flow, and more with just a few simple clicks,” Alltop shared.
 “Plus, it’s great that we can have Nextiva record all our Auto Attendant messages.
 We sound professional and uniform in all our recordings now.”

 Call Queueing is another important feature that has contributed to the success of the Nextiva system at APG Media of Chesapeake.
 Being distributed among a few different physical locations made external communication difficult, especially in the Classifieds department, who took calls from all over the region.
 There was no way to adjust call forwarding if people were absent or out sick.
 With Call Queuing, they are now able to set up Call Groups and Round Robin calling patterns, and even adjust “Do Not Disturb” settings for each person.
-Most people are able to sign into the NextOS 3.0 user portal and adjust their own settings.
+Most people are able to sign into NextOS (Voice) and adjust their own settings.

 After directly signing up with Nextiva, their system began to grow and they needed to bring in a third-party partner, 1 Call Telecom, to manage their service.
 Alltop explained, “They are able to handle our hardware orders and similar things, but we still have direct access to Nextiva support.”